OpenMDAO/dymos/mkdocs/docs/faq/upstream_analysis.md

 Sometimes, you may want to take the results of some upstream design and use them as an input to a Dymos trajectory.
 There are different ways of doing this depending on what is being connected from the upstream source.

-## Upstream outputs as input parameters
+## Upstream outputs as parameters

-If an upstream component performs some calculations to compute an output that is static through the trajectory, this is a use-case for input parameters.
+If an upstream component performs some calculations to compute an output that is static through the trajectory, this is a use-case for parameters.
 For instance, we might use an upstream analysis to compute a wing area, spacecraft dry mass, or rotor radius.